rlmoser99/ruby_rspec_TOP/contents.md

-# Divide String, Array, Hash into 3 files.
-Make a similar exercise for student to write.
+# Each file should introduce at least once new concept.
+# Each file should have an assignment to complete that covers any previous material.

 # 1_STRING_SPEC
 let variables
 let variables can change
-don't put conditional information in the 'it' string
+Subject/Let variables resets between each example put conditional information in the 'context' string

+# 2_ARRAY_SPEC
+implicitly defined 'subject'
+one-lines syntex
+predicate matchers

+# 3_NUMBER_SPEC
+comparison matchers
+.not_to instead of .to

+# 4_HASH_SPEC